 “Being a student in the DE training course gave me a really good feeling for what it’s like to be a student in one of my DE courses – and, as a consequence of that, I have really learned to appreciate the necessity of being very organized and very clear, because of how easy it is to get lost online,” says Idee Winfield, professor in the Department of Sociology and Anthropology.
 “The use of a lot of the technologies has really helped me to make sure that my students have an easier time.”

-The fall 2020 DE Readiness Course runs from October 7 to November 24, 2020, and applications are due August 10, 2020.
+The summer 2021 OE Readiness Course runs from June 23 to August 13, 2021, and applications are due April 26, 2021.
 Before applying, faculty should review the policies set forth by academic affairs, the Distance Education Task Force and the Distance Education Steering Committee.

-To apply for the fall 2020 DE Readiness Course, complete the application on TLT’s blog by August 10, 2020.
-To apply to become a DE Faculty Mentor, complete this application.
+To apply for the summer 2021 OE Readiness Course, complete the application on TLT’s blog by April 26, 2021.
+To apply to become a OE Faculty Mentor, complete this application.
 Questions may be directed to Chris Meshanko.